microsoft/onnxruntime/docs/python/inference/api_summary.rst

 ----------------

-These classes cannot be instantiated by users but they are returned by methods or functions of this libary.
+These classes cannot be instantiated by users but they are returned by methods or functions of this library.

 ModelMetadata
 ^^^^^^^^^^^^^